 Of the 134 historical localities, 34 were in the Northern, 47 were in the Central, and 32 were in the Southern region of montane California (Fig. 1a).
 Each site was surveyed for 1-16 nights (median = 5) for a total of 681 survey-nights.
 For most sites, surveys were conducted over consecutive nights.
 Historical trapping efforts used snap traps, Macabee gopher traps, mole traps, and steel traps that were set in suitable locations in various habitats around a central camp.
 For each historical site, the average number of traps per night ranged from 6 - 335 (median = 96).
 Shooting and observations resulted in additional opportunistic records of diurnal mammals, primarily squirrels and pikas.
-Of the 15,277 historical mammal records used in this study, 8,688 are backed by voucher specimens in the MVZ [13].These included trapline details such as nightly captures, number of traps set, habitats, location maps and daily records of specimens observed and shot from more than 2,500 pages of field notebooks held in the MVZ Archives (available online at http://bscit.berkeley.edu/mvz/volumes.html).
+Of the 15,277 historical mammal records used in this study, 8,688 are backed by voucher specimens in the MVZ [33, 34, 35].These included trapline details such as nightly captures, number of traps set, habitats, location maps and daily records of specimens observed and shot from more than 2,500 pages of field notebooks held in the MVZ Archives (available online at http://bscit.berkeley.edu/mvz/volumes.html).

-Modern mammal resurveys were conducted between 2003 and 2010 as part of the Grinnell Resurvey Project [4,5]; Fig. 1a).
+Modern mammal resurveys were conducted between 2003 and 2010 as part of the Grinnell Resurvey Project [13,14]; Fig. 1a).
 We surveyed a total of 166 sites, including 85 of the 134 historical sites; 38 were in the Northern, 81 were in the Central, and 47 were in the Southern region of montane California.
 Additional modern sites were selected to maximize elevation coverage and to serve as proxies for otherwise inaccessible historical sites.
 We surveyed each site for 1-11 nights (median = 6) for a total of 916 survey-nights.
 As with historical surveys, most modern surveys at a site were conducted over consecutive nights.
 Using historical locality maps and habitat descriptions recorded in field notebooks, we set traplines to sample historical sites as closely as possible.
 We used a combination of Sherman traps and Tomahawk traps, with standard traplines containing 40 Sherman traps and 10 Tomahawk traps run for 4 consecutive nights in suitable spots.
 Pitfall traps, consisting of 32-oz plastic cups placed in the ground, were used to collect shrews and were set at the same time as the Sherman lines.
 Pocket gophers were trapped using Macabee gopher traps where gopher mounds were observed.
+All animals were trapped and collected following procedures approved by the UC Berkeley Animal Care and Use Committee (Permit number R278-0315).
 For each modern site, the average number of traps per night ranged from 3-339 (median=65).
 Additional observational records were recorded daily.
-Of the 14,316 modern mammal records obtained from these surveys, 6,144 are backed by voucher specimens in the MVZ [6-8].This resulted in a total of 29,593 records and 14,832 specimens in our data set (data available on Dryad Digital Repository, http://dx.doi.org/10.5061/dryad.[NNNN]).
+Of the 14,316 modern mammal records obtained from these surveys, 6,144 are backed by voucher specimens in the MVZ [36, 37, 38].This resulted in a total of 29,593 records and 14,832 specimens in our data set.

 Species set